CCL banner

 Projects and sites

 The Carnivore Coexistence Lab core team works on four major challenges to peaceful coexistence between people and large carnivores around the world.
-We study (1) risk and prevention of predation on domestic animals, (2) risk and protection of human-induced carnivore mortality, (3) the benefits of carnivores for people and for ecosystem health, and (4) the law, ethics, and scientific integrity that underpin our value-based decision to coexist with carnivores.
+We study (1) risk and prevention of predation on domestic animals, (2) risk and protection of human-caused carnivore mortality, (3) the benefits of carnivores for people and for ecosystem health, and (4) the law, ethics, and scientific integrity that underpin our value-based decision to coexist with carnivores.
 Meet the core team on our People page.

 Of late, we have worked or are currently working at the following sites: